plone/meta/config/README.md

 ### Re-enabling GitHub Actions

-After a certain period of time (currently 60 days) without commits GitHub automatically disables Actions.
+After a certain period of time (currently 60 days) without commits, GitHub automatically disables Actions.
 They can be re-enabled manually per repository.
 There is a script to do this for all repositories.
 It does no harm if Actions is already enabled for a repository.